 I, for one, don’t want my tax dollars going to bail out a government entity that has overpromised and underdelivered on their obligations.
 It’s bad enough that the federal government is spending money that it doesn’t have but do we also have to tolerate cities and states doing the same?
 I guess that’s a rhetorical question because it’s already happening around the country.

-Page 2 of 2 - Mr. Reich writes about how the middle class fled the city to go to the suburbs.
+Mr. Reich writes about how the middle class fled the city to go to the suburbs.
 Now, why do you suppose that’s the case?
 It was probably to escape urban crime and overcrowding and to move to a better community in which to raise their families.
 Can you blame someone for wanting something better for their families?

 I know that this is an unfortunate scenario but why does he think that people who live in another town should now be forced to pay for the obligations of another city?
 I’m pretty sure that the folks who live in the suburbs pay taxes in their own city and if they do go into Detroit they pay sales taxes.
 So why should they also have to pay additional taxes to “bail out” someone else’s problems?
 Do you think that maybe the city of Detroit should fix their own problems and not rely on someone else to pay for their mistakes?